jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_expand_environment_direct_routing.md

 In the following task you will upload the lab certificate you requested earlier.

-1. In the TLS Contexts window, in the TLS Contexts table, select Teams-TLSContext.
+1. In the TLS Contexts window, in the TLS Contexts table, select **Teams-TLSContext**.

 1. Scroll down, and below the **Teams-TLSContext** information, select **Change Certificate**.